In 2008, FireWise moved from being primarily an educational entity to actually achieving results on the ground.

 Bill has lived in the mountains of the Western US and Canada for most of the last 35 years, and currently resides in Pagosa Springs.
 He is an avid outdoorsman who has always been concerned with healthy wildlands.
 Machinery repair and ski area management have been a large part of his work history.
 Besides his outdoor pursuits, he is a musician and martial arts (Aikido) instructor.

-Amanda Brenner, Montezuma County Chapter Coordinator Amanda lives in Cortez with her husband Sean and two rescue dogs, Murray and River.
-She recently completed an internship for Southwest Conservation Corps and Mountain Studies Institute where she worked for the U.S. Forest Service at the Dolores Public Lands Office.
-She has worked as a Land Management Intern for the city of Fort Collins where she focused on endangered species research and worked with volunteers on trail building and fence removal efforts for the Laramie Foothills Bison Conservation Herd.
-She has assisted in flood and landslide research as well as climate effects on fish in the Laramie River.
+Amanda Brenner-Cannon, Montezuma County Chapter Coordinator Amanda lives in Cortez with her husband, Sean, and her two rescue dogs, Murray and River.
+She came to FireWise after completing an internship with Southwest Conservation Corps and Mountain Studies Institute where she was placed at the Dolores Public Lands Center as a Visitor Information Specialist.
+She has assisted in research including black-footed ferret reintroduction, post-flood evaluations, and landslide surveys.
+She has also helped lead volunteer efforts including trail building and fence removal for the Laramie Foothills Bison Conservation Herd on Soapstone Prairie.

 Charlie Landsman, La Plata County Chapter Coordinator Charlie grew up outside of Seattle and moved to Colorado in 2010 to attend Colorado College where he graduated with a B.A. in Environmental Policy.
 While he has always been interested in environmental issues, his passion for wildfire-specific issues developed when he saw the devastating impact the Waldo Canyon fire had on the Colorado Springs community.
 Since then, he focused much of his studies on comparing wildfire policies of the United States and Australia, specifically looking at how residents can act in a safe way during a fire and adequately prepare their homes to increase a structure’s likelihood of survival.